 Several weeks prior – I book the hotel.
 Scott and I go shopping for a dress.
 (Remember, I am one size bigger than the clothes that I have in my closet!)
-We find a few that we like (I never thought I’d admit this, but I always get Scott’s approval because he is like AWESOME at picking things out for me.)
-Anyway, we decide to wait to purchase.
+We find a few that we like, but I decide to wait to purchase.
 One, I am hopeful that I will be at least 5 pounds leaner by the wedding.
 Two, we are house poor.
 And, I’m thinking, New dress?
 Or, new lamp?

 I go home that night and ask Scott to help me zip it up.
 Ok, I just can’t even put that scenario into words.
 I was laughing and crying at the same time, but we got it zippered.